Contact us if you are planning on doing business in Central America.

 For the company’s leadership, the biggest challenge in doing business in Central America was raising market awareness.
 This is because the implementation of new technologies on the isthmus is not as well developed as it is in other regions.

-Because Vozy offers a cloud platform for telephony applications, many potential consumers in Central America doubted the quality and security of communications.
+Because Vozy offers a cloud platform for telephony applications, many potential consumers in Central America doubted the quality and security of its communication platform.
 Despite initial misgivings, with the support of a local team, the company was able to build a significant client base in the region.

 Humberto Pertuz, CEO and founder of Vozy, is an individual that has identified an opportunity that justifies a decision to do business in Central America.
 In his market niche, there are many small and medium-sized businesses in expansion mode that are seeking reliable and cost-effective communications solutions.

-A further example of a company successfully conducting business in Central America is Platzi.
+A further example of a company that is successfully conducting business in Central America is Platzi.
 The firm is dedicated to training technology professionals online.
-Through their sales department, they have established various alliances in Costa Rica, El Salvador, Honduras, Guatemala, Nicaragua, and Panama.
+Through its sales department, the company has established various alliances in Costa Rica, El Salvador, Honduras, Guatemala, Nicaragua, and Panama.
 As a result of establishing these partnerships, Platzi provides online coursework that is designed to enable companies to train their employees more effectively.

 Colombian banks are bullish on doing business in Central America

 The increase of Colombian banks doing business in Central America is, to a great extent, a result of the acquisition of Banca Agrícola by Bancolombia, BAC Credomatic by Banco de Bogotá (Grupo Aval), HSBC in Central America and the Caribbean by Davivienda, and Grupo ING by Suramericana in different Latin American jurisdictions.
-To achieve this expansion the Colombian financial system invested approximately US $8.2 billion between 2007 and 2012.
+To achieve this expansion in Central America the Colombian financial system invested approximately US $8.2 billion between 2007 and 2012 in the region.

 Please use this form to contact us and we will respond as soon as possible: